Muhammad Shah Mir

 Muhammad Shah Mir (1450s – July 1537), also simply known as Muhammad Shah, was a member of the Shah Mir dynasty who served as the 12th Sultan of Kashmir.

 Life

 Muhammad Shah was the member of Shah-Mir dynasty, the powerful dynasty of Kashmir.
-He came to power in 1484 and he succeeded Hasan Shah.
-He had five separate reigns from 1484 to 1537.
+He was the son of Hasan Shah, the previous sultan, and was born in 1477.
+He succeeded his father at the age of seven on 19 April 1484, and his maternal grandfather, Sayyid Hasan was appointed as regent.
+Muhammad Shah had five separate reigns from 1484 to 1537.

-He was succeeded by Fath Shah three times.
+He was succeeded by his cousin Fath Shah three times.
 He was succeeded by Ibrahim Shah after his fourth reign ended.
 He was succeeded by Sultan Shams-ud-Din after his death.